makerdao/market-maker-stats/README.md

 A set of tools for collecting data from the `market-maker-keeper` (<https://github.com/makerdao/market-maker-keeper>) keepers.

-The following tools are currently present:
+The following tools are available in this repository:
 * `oasis-market-maker-chart`,
 * `oasis-market-maker-trades`,
 * `etherdelta-market-maker-chart`,